parkchamchi/DepthViewer/README.md

 - If VR HMD is detected, it will open with OpenXR.
 - All outputs will be cached to `Application.persistentDataPath` (In Windows, `...\AppData\LocalLow\parkchamchi\DepthViewer`).
 - Depth files this program creates are of extention `.depthviewer`, which is a zip file with .pgm files and a metadata file.
+- Rendering the desktop is only supported in Windows for now.
 - C# scripts are in [DEPTH/Assets/Scripts](DEPTH/Assets/Scripts).
 - Python scripts are in [DEPTH/depthpy](DEPTH/depthpy).
 - Steam & Play Store release soon :)

 ## Recording 360 VR video